sarahjones123/nGenue_docs/docs/system_configuration/global_settings.md

     ![task_types](./images/global_settings_task_types.png)

     * **File management**<br>
-    This tab lets you select default paths for storing logs, reports, or documents.
-Proper configuration ensures efficient organization and easy access to essential files.
+    This tab lets you allows users to define default paths for document storage and related assets within nGenue.
+By setting up these paths, exported files are automatically saved in specified locations, streamlining file access and management.
     ![file_management](./images/global_settings_file_management.png)

+    **Available default paths**

     * **Default values**<br>
     Configure default values that populate throughout the nGenue application.
 For example, if the default volume unit is set to **MMBTU**, this unit will auto-populate in relevant fields, such as when creating a new deal.